open-energy-transition/geothermal-modelling/README.md

 To download reference data specific to analysis and validation, the script download_from_gdrive.py in analysis/scripts folder can be run.

 This particular script retrieves reference data such as transmission grid topology data, generator capacities, electricity demands and generation etc.

+## Format the code

+To format the code run the command:

+    pre-commit run --all